All Episodes

 Well, take it back.

-I don't want him calling again.
+I don't know what I'm calling again.

 So we have a deranged killer on the Lewis with an 11-page manifesto accusing the LAP, and it's just accepted.

-And not only is it accepted, the killer is made a essentially a national hero, and his claims are unquestioned.
+And not only is it accepted, the killer is made essentially a national hero, and his claims are unquestioned.

 They are totally accepted by this professor who's supposed to be teaching, you know, this high-minded stuff, inquiry, inspection, curiosity, all this stuff supposedly happens on campus, which really all it is is indoctrination anymore.

-An important public meanwhile, Marco Rubio may not be qualified for the Senate because he took a sip of water.
+Meanwhile, Marco Rubio may not be qualified for the Senate because he took a sip of water.

 We don't like them.